 Winter weather can be brutal.
 Even though it is January, we have not seen the last of winter weather in Indianapolis.
 Slips and falls during the winter can cause severe injuries.
 Our Indianapolis slip and fall attorneys discuss ways you can avoid a slip and fall during winter weather and what you should do if you are injured in a fall on another person’s property.

-Avoiding Slips and Falls In the Winter
+Avoiding A Slip and Fall Accident In the Winter

 - Wear the right shoes.
 Shoes with slip-resistant soles can help avoid falls when the steps and walkways are covered with ice and snow.
 If you intend to wear dress shoes with smooth soles, you may want to wear snow boots or other winter-weather shoes and change your shoes once you arrive at your location.